FODS deployed on $866 Million Miami Signature Bridge Project

 The thriving coastal hub of business, travel, and the Arts has been on a steady growth trend.
-Today, Miami’s Metro Area is home to over 6 million residents with over 380,000 annual travelers passing through the Miami International Airport.
+Today, Miami’s Metro Area is home to over 6 million residents with millions of travelers passing through Miami International Airport annually.
 This growth has spurred a major highway development which will serve the growing population while featuring architecture which highlights Miami’s identity.

 I-395/SR 836/I-95 Design-Build Project

-The major partnership between the Florida Department of Transportation (FDOT) and the Miami-Dade Expressway Authority (MDX) will introduce a double decked bridge over the Miami River and iconic arched bridge over Biscayne Boulevard.
-The I-395/SR 836/I-95 Design-Build Project will reach from State Road (SR) 836 at NW 17 and continue through the Midtown Interchange to the MacArthur Causeway Bridge.
-A total of five miles of renovations are planned throughout $840 million project which is expected to be completed in summer of 2026.
+The significant partnership between the Florida Department of Transportation (FDOT) and the Greater Miami Expressway Agency (GMX, formerly MDX) will introduce a double-decked bridge over the Miami River and an iconic arched bridge over Biscayne Boulevard.
+The I-395/SR 836/I-95 Design-Build Project extends from State Road (SR) 836 at NW 17 Avenue, through the Midtown Interchange, and east to the MacArthur Causeway Bridge, encompassing improvements across three of Miami’s most heavily traveled transportation corridors.

 Signature Bridge - The Fountain